douglassantos45/Rocket.q-Clone/README.md

 Download this repositorie and with your teminal, enter in the directory

-1. Run the command `npm install` to install the dependencies
+1. Run the command `yarn` to install the dependencies
-2. After, run the command `npm run init-db` to install the database
+2. After, run the command `yarn init:db` to install the database
-3. And to start the application, run the command `npm start`
+3. And to start the application, run the command `yarn dev:start`

 ## 🔖 Layout